Mah224Moud/weather-data/README.md

 git push gitlab --mirror
 ```

-From now on, evrytime you commit on origin, you should do the same for gitlab
+From now on, evrytime you push your `origin`, you should do the same for `gitlab`

 ```bash
 git push origin
 git push gitlab
 ```

-In case of new update just pull `origin` or add your features, commit then push it.
+In case of new update, just pull `origin` and/or add your features, commit then push it.
 And push also `gitlab`